Malvaceae Info:

 Prospects

 Surprisingly none of the reports of intergeneric hybrids with Gossypium seem to have been followed up.
 However, the report of a hybrid with Hibiscus panduriformis seems to be robust, which suggests that wide hybrids can be obtained in Malvaceae, if sufficient attempts are made.
-On the other hand attempts to create hybrids by somatic cell fusion of Hibiscus rosa-sinensis and Lavatera thuringiaca have been unsuccessful, and the application of Abelmoschus esculentus pollen to Gossypium results in the development of chromosomally abnormal cotton plants [e].
-(Compare with the production of haploid wheat plants by fertilisation with maize pollen.)
+On the other hand attempts to create hybrids by somatic cell fusion of Hibiscus rosa-sinensis and Lavatera thuringiaca have been unsuccessful, and the application of Abelmoschus esculentus pollen to Gossypium results in the development of chromosomally abnormal cotton plants [g].

 References